mschabow/image-processing-api/README.md

+# Project Description

+The Image Processing API allows a user to access the endpoint (/api/images) resize and/or reformat the image.

+## API Documentation

+# GET /api/images Query
+* Required: name
+   * file without extension is assumed to be jpg
+   * file can be passed with extension a valid extension type.
+* Required: width
+   * must be in integer format
+   * invalid format will return error in server console, and send bad request to user
+* Required: height
+   * must be in integer format
+   * invalid format will return error in server console, and send bad request to user
+* Optional: format
+   * valid conversion format

+* Valid Query Example:
+   * /api/images?name=fjord&width=600&height=800&format=png

+# Original Project Information
 # Image Processing API

 This project aims to give you a real-world scenario in which you would read and write to your disk via a Node.js express server rather than a database.
 The project you create serves two purposes: to prepare you for setting up scalable code and architecture for real-world projects and tie together some of the most popular middleware and utilities found in Node.js projects.
 This project barely touches the surface of what is possible but will prove your ability to use what you’ve learned in real-world scenarios.